Complementarity of direct detection experiments in search of light Dark Matter: Results and discussion

-\figref{fig:gridscan_res} evaluates $\phi$ for the individual detector configurations at the points where $\phi_\text{All}=10^{-6}$ in \figref{fig:gridscan}.
-We increase the number of live points back to 1000 from the 300 in considered in \figref{fig:gridscan}.
-Each of the detector configurations has a mass-range for which it is the most constraining.
-The contribution of XENONnT-NR to the combined likelihood is largest for $M_\chi\gtrsim4~\gevcsqraw{}$ since $\phi_\text{All}\sim\phi_\text{XENONnT-NR}$.
-Similarly, SuperCDMS-NR is most constraining for $M_\chi\sim[0.5,~2.2]~\gevcsqraw{}$, XENONnT-Migdal for $M_\chi\sim~0.5~\gevcsqraw{}$ (although SuperCDMS-NR yields a similar $\phi$), and SuperCDMS-Migdal for $M_\chi\lesssim{0.3}~\gevcsqraw{}$.
 At several intermediate masses we find that the combination of detector configurations yields smaller $\phi$ values than the individual detectors.
 For example, between $[2.2,~5.6]~\gevcsqraw{}$, the combination of XENONnT-NR and SuperCDMS-NR yields a smaller value of $\phi$.
-The value of $\phi_\text{All}$ is lower than the individual $\phi$ for the detector configurations of SuperCDMS-NR, SuperCDMS-Migdal and XENONnT-Migdal in the mass range between $\sim[0.2,~0.6]~\gevcsqraw{}$ as all three are constraining the likelihood.
+The value of $\phi_\text{All}$ is lower than the individual $\phi$ for the detector configurations of SuperCDMS-NR, SuperCDMS-Migdal and XENONnT-Migdal in the mass range between $\sim[0.2,~0.6]~\gevcsqraw{}$ as all three (mostly SuperCDMS-NR and SuperCDMS-Migdal) are constraining the likelihood.
 In this mass range, a combined analysis will enhance the ability to reconstruct the DM parameters as the $\phi_\text{All}$ is $\mathcal{O}\left(10^1-10^2\right)$ smaller than the smallest $\phi$ for these WIMP masses.